- AS: Autonomous System. A large network or group of networks that share a common a unified routing policy.

 - Widely accepted as the most complex and difficult to configure Internet Protocol.

-- Exterior gateway protocol for exchanging routing and reachability information among autonomous system on the Internet.
+- Exterior gateway protocol for exchanging routing and reachability information among autonomous systems on the Internet.
 Path vector protocol, or distance-vector routing protocol.

 - As of 2016-01-18 version 4 is the current and pretty much only supported protocol.